 When the bite gets tough, small ¼ ounce jigs worked slowly through the schools can attract bites from inactive fish, including lunkers.
 For a sensitive rig with some power for big fish, I'll rig my jigs on 20lb braided line with a 6-foot, 8- to 12-pound test fluorocarbon leader.

 On the other hand, if the fish are really chasing shad and actively feeding, shad and yellow bass pattern swimbaits and deep-diving crankbaits deliver fast action.
 For the swimbait, I like a 4.5 inch, or 5.5-inch Live Magic Shad rigged on a 4/0 to 6/0 extra-wide gap hook with a ¼- to 3/8-ounce weight on the hook shank.

 Cast these out on 15- or 20-pound fluorocarbon line, count them down to the depth of the fish, then swim them back in.

 As for colors, whites and chromes work great for the crankbaits, while barfish, magic shad, and albino shad are my favorite swimbait colors.

-Finally, keep a heavy topwater like a Zara Spook or a ½ ounce chrome lipless crankbait handy to cast when bass chase shad to the surface and rig them on 20 pound CXX Mono so they'll stay on top.
-Keep these long casting baits handy and you're almost guaranteed a hookup if you drop them into schooling fish.
+Finally, keep a heavy topwater like a Zara Spook or a ½ ounce chrome lipless crankbait handy to cast when bass chase shad to the surface and rig them on 20lb CXX Mono so they'll stay on top.
+Keep these long casting baits handy, and you're almost guaranteed a hookup if you drop them into schooling fish.

-If you want to learn how to structure fish or if you're just looking to catch a lot of fish and maybe a lunker, late fall is hard to beat.
+Suppose you want to learn how to structure fish or if you're looking to catch a lot of fish and maybe a lunker, late fall is hard to beat.
 Here's hoping you catch the lunker of your dreams.
-If I can be of assistance, please contact me at 214-683-9572 (days) or 972-635-6027 (evenings) or e-mail me through my website, www.LakeForkGuideTrips.com.